Archive for September, 2006

 The kid may be smart, but I think he’s at a big disadvantage.
 There’s something to say about the quality of your degree when over 1/2 your credits come from freshman level classes.

 I took just over 5 years to graduate college and if it were up to me, I’d have stayed longer.
 There’s just so much one can learn from outside of class that you can’t elsewhere.
 College is about meeting people, expanding your mind, and making the relationships that will help you once you get your degree.
-Of course, it’s arguable that this guy was only after a degree anyway.
+I’ve learned that both educators and Bobb, Dr. Kamau emphasize that college provides an environment for exploring new ideas and pushing intellectual boundaries.

 Oddly enough, he wants to be a patent lawyer… I’ll save my comments on that.